-Everyone remembers Happy Wheels right?
-The web-based flash game in which you ride a vehicle and try to avoid death-traps whilst in a bicycle with your child.
+Everyone remembers Happy Wheels, right?
+The web-based flash game in which you ride a vehicle and try to avoid death traps whilst on a bicycle with your child.
 Well, what would happen if you made that game 3D, added more blood and gore, and then brought it over to modern consoles?
 I would imagine you would have a hit on your hands!
 One man studio HakJak (www.HakJak.com) started a Kickstarter a couple of years ago and successfully reached his goal of $30,000 in order to create such a game.
-So, is Guts and Glory as much fun as Happy Wheels was back in the day or is it past it’s prime?
+So, is Guts and Glory as much fun as Happy Wheels was back in the day or is it past its prime?
 Let’s find out.

 Missing the main feature?!